paresmarc/MDEF/docs/Challenges/02-Challenge III.md

 hide:
     - toc
 ---
-# Challenge II: Pixel Cubes
+# Challenge III: Digital Tiles
 Caglar / Ahmed / Marc

-Modular system to create 3D digital models through physical interaction.
+A DIY ToolKit to design and build tiles through a process that combines physical interaction and digitalisation.

 **"Playing in the physical and converting it to the digital"**